mtxslv/mtxslv.github.io/_pages/personal_bibliography.md

 # Machine Learning

 I recommend using [Tom Mitchell](https://books.google.com.br/books/about/Machine_Learning.html?id=EoYBngEACAAJ&redir_esc=y).
 I found in it the right amount of theory I wanted to see in a textbook.
+I would recommend [Richard O. Duda](https://books.google.com.br/books/about/Pattern_Classification.html?id=Br33IRC3PkQC&redir_esc=y) as well, bacause of its mathematical appendix.